Foundations of LE Audio: Broadcast Isochronous Streams

 When the Isochronous Broadcaster needs to deliver control information, the control subevent is initially transmitted in six consecutive BIG events as shown in Figure 11 below.
 Afterward, it may be sent in any subsequent BIG event.

-Fig 11.
+Figure 11.
 Isochronous Broadcaster sends a channel map update for a BIG.

 In a BIG event with a control subevent, all BIS Data PDUs have their control subevent transmission flag (CSTF) set to one, indicating the presence of control information for Synchronized Receivers.